• Spanish II Syllabus Course No. H7012EY

 In this course, students will advance in their language acquisition process through consistent and constant exposure to the Spanish language with the use of high frequency Spanish vocabulary.
 This course continues to explore language and culture simultaneously in order to increase cultural awareness and develop global citizenship.

-***The full standards can be found here.
+***The full standards can be found hereLinks to an external site..

 Goals and Expectations